Why you should eat fats to improve fertility

 By boosting healthy fats (when low) we provide our bodies with the building materials for various hormones that are essential for fertility.

 What are the right types of fats?

 A balanced ratio of omega-6 and -3 fatty acids is best.
-However, there is often an overconsumption of omega-6 and not enough of omega-3 which can lead to inflammatory processes in the body.
+However, there is often an overconsumption of omega-6 and not enough of omega-3 which according to Traditional Chinese Medicine, can lead to inflammatory processes in the body.
 The omega-6 fatty acids that are present in the diet, are often of poor quality.
 This is reflected in common cooking oils which are often rancid, refined, and contain trans-fatty acids due to high-temperature processing.

 Making a switch to quality oils and selecting them based on desired cooking methods is essential.
 For dressings use quality cold pressed polyunsaturated oils to avoid free radical production.
 For cooking saturated fats should be used as they are the most stable and do not become rancid as easily.
 These include animal fats such as butter or ghee, and plant derived oils such as coconut, cottonseed and peanut oil.

 Simple elements of dietary change can have a big impact on our quality of health.
 To ensure the right levels of omega 3 fatty acids, incorporate a variety of the following:

 - Fish (highest sources are salmon, mackerel, sardine, herring, anchovy, tuna, and rainbow trout) 200-300g per week should be a sufficient amount for healthy intake.
 Fish oil tablets capsules can be a simple alternative too.